 Explore Perak Cave Temple

 This is the best of the 3 cave temples in Ipoh.
-It is spacious, clean and has nice laid out.
+It is spacious, clean, and is nicely laid out.
 There is a long walk up over 400 steps to the top where you get a great viewpoint of Ipoh.

 View the golden Buddha, statues, and writings that define Chinese knowledge.
 Once you make it to the top of the building, you will have a lovely view of the iconic structures and Ipoh town as a whole.

 Bring water, you need at least 45 minutes at this cave temple.